bglusman/debt_ceiling/README.md

 * default/custom points per reek smell detected (not currently part of RubyCritic grading, but available in full analysis)

-* every line over x ideal file size is y points of debt

 * multipliers for important files

-* `debt_ceiling_per_file` option to cap max debt for any one analyzed module

 * command line options to configure options per run/without a `.debt_ceiling.rb` file (could be done with [ENVied](https://github.com/eval/envied) gem perhaps, or [commander](https://github.com/tj/commander) or [one of these](https://www.ruby-toolbox.com/categories/CLI_Option_Parsers)